 However, I can tell you that the longer the kvass is allowed to ferment, the more sugar will be used up and turned into acid and/or alcohol.

 How to Make Bread Kvass

 - 1 lb sourdough bread sliced (stale is fine)

 - 1 cup sugar

 - 2 2 L plastic pop or juice bottles thoroughly cleaned

-Strain mixture through 2 layers of cheesecloth again and pour into plastic bottles, being careful not to fill each bottle more than 2/3 full.
+- Strain mixture through 2 layers of cheesecloth again and pour into plastic or glass swing-top bottles, being careful not to fill each bottle more than ⅔ full.
 Place bottles into fridge and ferment for 2-3 days.
 Check bottles occasionally for pressure.
 If they feel very firm, loosen lid slightly to relieve pressure then reclose.

-Kvass is ready to drink after 2-3 days, but it will continue to ferment after that.
+- Kvass is ready to drink after 2-3 days, but it will continue to ferment after that.
 The longer it is allowed to ferment, the more carbonated and alcoholic it will become, but will still only be lightly alcoholic (maybe 0.5-2%).
-You can keep it up to a month.
+You can keep it in the fridge for up to a month.

 Nutrition Disclaimer: I try my best to make sure the nutrition information I provide is accurate to provide you with the best information possible.
 However, due to ingredient discrepancies and other factors, the above nutrition information should be considered an estimation only.